benmvp/slides/2020/reactsummit/typescript.md

 NOTES:
-- A render prop is just a special function prop
-  * That happens to return React
+- A render prop is just a special function prop that happens to return React
   * But it can be typed just like any other prop function
 - And with the power of **generics**, it can be _generically_ typed
   * **ONE:** The `List` component defines a generic parameter type `T`
   * **TWO:** It's passed to `Props<T>`
   * **THREE:** Which says that the `items` are an array of `T` types
   * **FOUR:** And the render prop is gonna be passed an item of type `T`
-- Type inference also works with generics
-  * Therefore when I render a `<List>` and pass strings, `T` is now a `string`
+- When I render a `<List>` and pass strings, `T` is now a `string`
   * When I render a `<List>` and pass numbers, `T` is now a `number`
   * So `<List>` is generic, or parameterized as I call it
 - **FIVE:** One thing I want to note is the `<T,>` bit
   * The comma is necessary when defining the component using arrow functions
   * Otherwise the parser can't tell if it's JSX or an arrow function
+- Generics are pretty mind-bending at first
+  * But they're also used a lot in shareable code
+  * So I've included another link to a resource for you
+  * _TypeScript Generics for People Who Gave Up on Understanding Generics_ 😄

 =====
 <!-- .slide: data-background="url(../../img/ts-react/curved-library-susan-yin-2JIvboGLeho-unsplash.jpg) no-repeat center" data-background-size="cover" -->